 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-£45 for a 50 minute session.
+Sessions last 50 minutes.
 I offer a free first online (or phone) session so you can get a feel for what the sessions will be like and decide whether you and I are the right fit.